cfinke/Typo.js/README.md

-Typo.js is a JavaScript spellchecker that uses Hunspell-style dictionaries.
+Typo.js is a JavaScript/TypeScript spellchecker that uses Hunspell-style dictionaries.

 Usage
 =====